ILDAnaSoft/ILDbench_Hmumu/Readme.md

 # ILDbench_Hmumu
 Main analyzer: Shin-ichi Kawada (DESY)
 shin-ichi.kawada[atmk]desy.de
-(updated on 2018/Sep./27, many things under construction, updating for DBD part is ~40% finished)
+(updated on 2018/Sep./29, many things under construction, updating for DBD part is 99% finished, still need to check typo and mistakes)

 # Introduction
 These codes are used for h->mu+mu- branching ratio measurement at the ILD.